raframil/wow-keybind-addon/README.md

 ## Usage

 ### In-Game UI
-Use `/autokb config` or `/akb config` to open the configuration window.
+Use `/autokb` or `/akb` to open the configuration window.
 The window includes:
 - A text area where you can paste your CSV data
-- Save button to save the current CSV to file
-- Load button to load the saved CSV from file
 - Apply button to immediately apply the current bindings

 ### CSV Format